aperson31415/aio_solns/Starter Problems - Set II/README.md

 # Starter Problems - Set II
 Just a compilation of more hidden problems which can be revealed with the (ORAC Hidden Problem folder) tool.

-These are mostly actually not starter problems, some are quite hard!
+These are mostly here for simple problem solving, or implementation of common algorithms.